Developer policies for the Microsoft Edge Add-ons store

-Your extension may depend on non-integrated software (such as another product, module, or service) to deliver the primary functionality, provided you disclose the dependency in the description.
+Your extension may depend on non-integrated software (such as another product, module, or service) to deliver the primary functionality.
+However, this information should be clearly disclosed in the description.

-Unless otherwise permitted by Microsoft, your extensions must be updated only through Microsoft Edge Add-ons.
+Unless otherwise permitted by Microsoft, your extension must be updated only through Partner Center and the Edge Add-ons store.

 1.3.2 Availability of services

-If your extension requires access to a server, the server must be functional to verify that it works correctly.
+If your extension requires access to a server, the server must be functional, to verify that the extension works correctly.

 Your extension must meet Microsoft Edge Add-ons store standards for usability, including, but not limited to, those listed in the subsections below.